ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Henry’s Elfin is single-brooded throughout its wide continental range, flying for a little over a month.
 The onset of flight is earlier in southern regions; for a comparison of flight periods in different regions, see Kirk 2003.

-Unlike Brown Elfin and Eastern Pine Elfin, Henry's Elfin does not seem to have advanced its flight time significantly during the years 1986-2009, according to a 2012 study done at Boston University using MBC and Atlas data (Polgar, Primack, et al. 2013).
-But like most elfins studied, Henry's Elfin does show a statistically significant response of flight time to temperature variations in the two months prior to emergence (March, April), varying its flight time by 3.86 days for every ºC change in average spring temperature.
+Flight Advancement: Unlike Brown Elfin and Eastern Pine Elfin, Henry's Elfin does not seem to have advanced its flight time significantly during the years 1986-2009, according to a 2012 study done at Boston University using MBC and Atlas data (Polgar, Primack, et al. 2013).
+However, later calculations using 1986-2012 data showed significant flight advancement by Henry's Elfin: about 12 days over this period (Williams et al. 2014).
+Like most elfins studied, Henry's Elfin also shows a statistically significant response of flight time to temperature variations in the two months prior to emergence (March, April), varying its flight time by 3.86 days for every ºC change in average spring temperature.
 This responsiveness to temperature is an adaptive trait.

 Outlook

-Because of its use of aggressive buckthorns as host plants, Henry’s Elfin is expected to become more common in Massachusetts.
-Its present NatureServe rank is S4, or apparently secure.
+Because of its use of aggressive and widespread buckthorns as host plants, Henry’s Elfin is expected to become more common in Massachusetts.
+In addition, as a largely southern-range species, Henry’s Elfin may continue to increase in numbers and range in this state due to climate warming (Table 6).
+Its present NatureServe rank in the state is S4, or apparently secure.

 Interestingly, in Connecticut, Henry’s Elfin’s rank is only S2S3, and it had not been found in the state for some 30 years prior to the start of the Atlas in 1990.
 Only 3 project and 4 pre-project specimens were found, and it is not clear what the host plant is in wild (O’Donnell et al. 2007).